Are you passionate about Montessori education? Learn how you can help champion the cause.

-We are often asked how children adapt to a new environment once they leave Westshore?
-The following are the skills each child develops at Westshore and how we have laid the foundation for life.
+We are often asked, how will the children adapt to a new environment once they leave Westshore?
+The following are the skills each child develops at Westshore, showing how we have laid the foundation for life.

-MANAGEMENT – Montessori students are used going to the bathroom when they need to go, they sharpen their pencils when they need to, and they get up to get something that they need to complete their work.
-The only time they ask for permission to get up is during a lesson or if they have been abusing the privilege.
-The Montessori child understand each environment they enter and can adapt to new situations with ease.
+MANAGEMENT – Montessori students are used to making the decision of what work they need to do next. and which materials they need to complete the work.
+The only time they ask for permission to get up is during a lesson.
+The Montessori child understands each environment they enter and can adapt to new situations with ease.

 SOCIAL – Montessori students have learned many social skills during their time at Westshore.
 The multi-age classroom gives the children an opportunity to develop the following skills: conflict resolution, sharing opinions in a kind and respectful way, self-advocacy, and learning how they each learn as an individual.

 ACADEMIC – Montessori children are used to being able to move on to new material when they are ready for that information.
 They are also used to saying to the teacher, "I’m having a lot of problems understanding this concept, could you show it to me in another way?” or, “I really understand this concept, can I please take a test on it and move on to the next concept?”

 Montessori children are unusually adaptable.
 They know how to work independently and in groups.
 They are problem-solvers who can make choices and manage their time well.
 Our students typically transition well into the new environments they encounter.
 We have given them the foundation that not only prepares them for success in academics but for life.